rayhanp1402/Chip8Web/README.md

 You can view the emulator's properties (such as the Registers and Memory) in real time as the emulator is executing.
 ### 7. Terminal
 Once a ROM is loaded, you can use the terminal to fiddle with the disassembler (breakpoints and step) or configure the cycle speed.
 You can type help to view the commands.

+Note: As of v1.1.0, Terminal will be hidden on smaller devices.
 ### 8. Keypad
 You can test your keyboard to keypad mapping by pressing any keys on your keyboard.
 If one of the keypad "glows" when you press a key on your keyboard, then it is the mapped key.
 For example, the "R" in my keyboard